 Butter and Eggs is an introduced and now naturalized perennial forb growing on a mostly smooth stem 1 to 2 feet high with little branching.
-Stems are thin.
+Stems are thin, sometimes erect and sometimes leaning.

 Leaves are many, alternate, linear, about 1-1/2 to 2 inches long, pale green on top, smooth, without teeth and taper to a base that looks like a very short stalk, but is just the leaf base joining the stem.
 The underside of the leaf is much paler in color due to very fine surface hair.
 The mid-rib vein is concave on the upper side and convex on the lower side.

 The inflorescence is a compact spike-like raceme at the top of the stem.
-A stem can have 15 to 20 flowers, which are placed alternately around the stem - more spaced in the lower part of the inflorescence, tightly bunched near the top.
+A stem can have 11 to 31 flowers, which are placed alternately around the stem - more spaced in the lower part of the inflorescence, tightly bunched near the top.
+The rachis may be smooth or glandular hairy.

 Flowers: The irregular 5-parted flower has a nectar spur on the bottom, or rear, of the corolla.
 The erect upper lip has 2 lobes and the lower has 3 lobes, one of which forms an orange-yellow obstruction to the throat of the corolla.
 This particular lip only turns color as the flower matures.
-Each flower has a small green calyx with unequal lobes and sits erect on a short stalk to the raceme.
+Each flower has a small green calyx with 5 unequal lobes and sits erect on a short stalk to the raceme rachis.
 At the base of the stalk is a leaf-like small green bract.
+There are 4 stamens, in pairs of different lengths, the filaments are usually hairy at their bases.
+There is a 2-locular ovary with a simple style with an unlobed stigma.

-Seed: Not all plants in a colony flower but those that mature produce a ovoid seed capsule that contains numerous small winged seeds that are dispersed by the wind.
+Seed: Not all plants in a colony flower but those that mature produce a ovoid seed capsule containing numerous small seeds with an encircling wing, that are dispersed by the wind.
 Because of the closed throat of the corolla it takes large pollinators to get in, such as the Bumblebee.

 Habitat: A plant of the roadsides and waste areas.
 It is invasive.
 It grows from a tap root and spreads vegetatively via lateral roots (rhizomes).
 Small root fragments of 1/2 inch will produce a new plant.
 Seeds are viable for up to eight years.